 * Hull Rocker - This is the amount of "smile" that you can see if you view the bottom of the boat from the side (sitting on dry land).
 It curves like the rail of a rocking chair.
 The more rocker (more upturned ends) means better turning ability.
 However, the more rocker the boat has, the less tracking ability - boat stays on a straight line.

-* Chin or Bottom Shape - Bottom shape contributes to boat performance in different conditions.
+* Chine or Bottom Shape - Bottom shape contributes to boat performance in different conditions.
 Flat bottom hulls are more stable in flat water.
 However, they are less stable in wind and waves.

 Materials Used in Kayak Construction